How is poverty measured in the United States?

-In addition to providing current small-area information about people's age, sex, family and relationships, income and benefits, disabilities, and veteran status; and the poverty rate, which is an estimate of the proportion of people with income below their poverty threshold; the ACS (and the CPS) also gauges the depth of poverty.
+In addition to providing current small-area information about people's age, sex, family and relationships, income and benefits, disabilities, and veteran status; and the poverty rate, which is an estimate of the proportion of people with income below their poverty threshold; the ACS (and the CPS) also gauges the depth of poverty (see below).

-Depth of poverty is expressed in an income-to-poverty ratio, which measures how close a family's or individual's income is to their poverty threshold, measuring the depth of poverty for those below their threshold, and the nearness to poverty for those above their threshold.
+The Census Bureau expresses depth of poverty in an income-to-poverty ratio, which measures how close a family's or individual's income is to their poverty threshold, measuring the depth of poverty for those below their threshold, and the nearness to poverty for those above their threshold.
 (For current thresholds, see FAQ #1.)
 Either the ACS or the CPS can be used to measure the depth of poverty; in this discussion we refer first to ACS overall income-to-poverty ratios by state (Table 1), and then to CPS national income-to-poverty ratios by age, sex, race/ethnicity, and family status (Table 2).

 Families and individuals with an income-to-poverty ratio of less than 100 percent are identified as in poverty.
-An income-to-poverty ratio of 100 to 124 percent indicates a family's or person's income is at or no more than 24 percent above their poverty threshold.
-An income-to-poverty ratio of 50 percent indicates a family or person is living with income that is half of their poverty threshold; that is, they are living in deep poverty.
+An income-to-poverty ratio of 100 to 124 percent—constituting "near poverty" by the Census Bureau—indicates a family's or person's income is at or no more than 24 percent above their poverty threshold.
+An income-to-poverty ratio of 50 percent indicates a family or person is living with income that is half of their poverty threshold, which is considered as "deep poverty."

-Table 1 below shows the percentage of people by specified income-to-poverty ratios for the United States and by state in 2011.
-The table shows that among the states, New Hampshire (12.0 percent) had the lowest proportion of people with income-to-poverty ratios of less than 125 percent.
-The states with the lowest deep poverty rates—that is, the lowest proportion of people living below 50 percent of their poverty thresholds—in 2011 were New Hampshire (4.4 percent), Wyoming (4.7 percent), Alaska (4.7 percent), New Jersey (4.8 percent), and Vermont (4.9 percent).
-The states with the highest proportion of people with income-to-poverty ratios of 50 percent were New Mexico (9.4 percent), Louisiana (9.4 percent), Mississippi (9.8 percent), and the District of Columbia (10.3 percent).
-The national deep poverty rate was 7.1 percent; Wisconsin's was 5.8 percent.
+Table 1 below shows the percentage of people by specified income-to-poverty ratios for the United States and by state in 2013.
+The table shows that among the states, New Hampshire (11.9 percent) had the lowest proportion of people with income-to-poverty ratios of less than 125 percent.
+The states with the highest proportion of people with income-to-poverty ratios of 50 percent (deep poverty) were Mississippi (10.7 percent), New Mexico (10.2 percent), and Louisiana (9.0 percent).
+The national deep poverty rate was 7.0 percent; Wisconsin's was 5.7 percent.

-Percentage of People by Income-to-Poverty Ratio in the Past 12 Months by State, 2011
+Table 1.
+Percentage of People by Income-to-Poverty Ratio in the Past 12 Months by State, 2013

 Note: Details may not sum to totals because of rounding.

-Table 2 presents specified 2011 national income-to-poverty ratios by age, sex, race/ethnicity, and family status using CPS data.
+Table 2 presents specified 2014 national income-to-poverty ratios by age, sex, race/ethnicity, and family status using CPS data.
 It shows, for example, that 6.6 percent of all people had income below one-half of their poverty threshold, often called deep poverty.
-Approximately one in three people—34.4 percent—had income under 200 percent of their threshold.
-Of children under age 18, nearly 10 percent—9.8 percent—had income below one-half of their poverty threshold; and 44.3 percent of children lived in families with income below 200 percent of their poverty threshold.
+Approximately one in three persons—33.4 percent—had income under 200 percent of their threshold.
+Of children under age 18, nearly 10 percent—9.3 percent—had income below one-half of their poverty threshold; and 42.9 percent of children lived in families with income below 200 percent of their poverty threshold.